Estimation of a Two-component Mixture Model with Applications to Multiple Testing: Introduction

 In this paper we provide a methodology to estimate $\alpha$ and $F_s$ (nonparametrically), without assuming any constraint on the form of $F_s$.
 The main contributions of our paper can be summarised in the following. \begin{itemize} \item We investigate the identifiability of~\eqref{eq:MixMod} in complete generality.

-\item We develop an honest finite sample lower confidence bound for the mixing proportion $\alpha$.
-We believe that this is the first attempt to construct a distribution-free lower confidence bound for $\alpha$ that is also tuning parameter free.
+\item When $F$ is a continuous CDF, we develop an honest finite sample lower confidence bound for the mixing proportion $\alpha$.
+We believe that this is the first attempt to construct a distribution-free lower confidence bound for $\alpha$ that is also tuning parameter-free.

 \item Two different estimators of $\alpha$ are proposed and studied.
 We derive the rate of convergence and asymptotic limit for one of the proposed estimators.

 \item A nonparametric estimator of $F_s$ using ideas from shape restricted function estimation is proposed and its consistency is proved.
 Further, if $F_s$ has a non-increasing density $f_s$, we can also consistently estimate $f_s$.